Just Sam: Post-Idol

-After winning American Idol in May 2020, Just Sam signed with Hollywood Records, although this arrangement was short-lived.
-Just Sam left the label without releasing any albums under them, explaining in 2022, "I thought it was gonna be easy.
+After winning American Idol in May 2020, Just Sam signed with Hollywood Records for a short period of time before they left the label without releasing any albums under it, explaining in 2022, "I thought it was gonna be easy.
 Just go to the studio, record, put out music, and that's not how the world works.
 That's not how the industry works.
 It takes time, it takes money that I don't have.
 It takes patience."
 Just Sam had to pay Hollywood Records to claim the music they recorded with the label, stating that they "ended up broke" in the process, but that they planned to release music "when I can and when it's ready."

 On March 13, 2021, Just Sam released "Africando," their first single since American Idol, which they wrote with a co-songwriter named Cat Clark and released with the help of independent digital music service DistroKid.

 On September 28, 2021, Just Sam released a second independent single called "Change," which they wrote and recorded with Cat Clark.
-Just Sam dedicated the song to family members and friends who were murder victims.
+They dedicated the song to family members and friends who were murder victims.

+In 2023, Just Sam revealed that they had to return to busking in New York City's subways, three years after their win on American Idol.
+Just Sam stated that their return to busking was out of necessity: "If I ever went back to the trains, I didn't expect it to be something that I had to do.
+I felt like it would be something that I did for fun, you know, relive an old moment or memory, you know?
+But I literally could not afford to pay my rent.
+I couldn't afford to eat."
+Their situation bolstered scrutiny towards reality talent shows, including American Idol and The Voice, for the lack of support reality talent shows provide to their contestants following their seasons' conclusions.
+Afterwards, rapper Lil Durk and producer/rapper Timbaland offered support to Just Sam, with the latter featuring Just Sam performing live on a post on his TikTok page.

+In late 2023, Just Sam signed a deal with the CrowdMGMT management company and got a new agent through the company.

+On April 28, 2024, Just Sam was a guest performer on American Idol, performing a cover of "One Moment in Time" by Whitney Houston.
+The performance marked the first time Just Sam performed on the American Idol stage since their victory in 2020.